bikramjit15/Pudhina/aboutme.md

 policy, public policy & science communication.

 Other than academic and professional things,
 I enjoy doing a variety of things like making this website.
-I enjoy cycling (cycled from Germany to France!), running, and promoting good nutrition.
+I enjoy cycling (cycled from Germany to France!), running, and promoting good nutrition and  personal finance.
 I also love traveling (have been to 11 countries!) and hope to hit my 100 country goal before I hit 40.
 My friends tell me I cook well too (or maybe they just enjoy free food)

 Lastly, I can't deny a cup of perfect masala chai(no sugar!) and some 'charcha' to go with it.